TimKong21/AWS-Big-Data-Processing/README.md

 ## References

 The following resources provide foundational lab exercises that inspired the tasks and structure of this project:

-- [Spark Job for Filtering and Processing Wikiticker Data](https://www.projectpro.io/hands-on-labs/spark-job-for-filtering-data): Details the tasks in developing a Spark job for data filtering, similar to the approach taken in this project.
+- **[Spark Job for Filtering and Processing Wikiticker Data](https://www.projectpro.io/hands-on-labs/spark-job-for-filtering-data)**: Details the tasks in developing a Spark job for data filtering, similar to the approach taken in this project.
-- [Create Glue Catalog Table and Query Data in AWS Athena](https://www.projectpro.io/hands-on-labs/aws-glue-catalog-table-example):  Details the process of creating a Glue catalog table and using Athena for querying, as implemented in the workflow of this project.
+- **[Create Glue Catalog Table and Query Data in AWS Athena](https://www.projectpro.io/hands-on-labs/aws-glue-catalog-table-example)**:  Details the process of creating a Glue catalog table and using Athena for querying, as implemented in the workflow of this project.